PitcherAG/vue-tools/README.md

 [![npm version](https://badge.fury.io/js/%40pitcher%2Fvue-sdk.svg)](https://badge.fury.io/js/%40pitcher%2Fvue-sdk)
 ![GitHub issues](https://img.shields.io/github/issues/pitcherag/pitcher-vue-sdk)

+This package is not being developed for new features, maintenance only.

 Please open pull request if you want to change something and please include docs and unit tests.
 If you have a bug fix or feature request feel free to open a new issue.